CheesecakeLabs/django-polaris-bitgo/README.md

 ```

 With this, you are to go to use your preferred Custodial Wallet as the anchor's supply account.

+## Asset Model

+On Polaris standard flow, when registering  your Asset on the database, its necessary to set the `distribution_seed` with the private key from the distribution account.
+To ensure that the integration works, you **must not fill `distribution_seed`**, as it would conflict with the implementation.

 ## Possible Issues